FAQ – Global Bachelor’s Programmes

 You can follow the status of your application by logging in at universityadmissions.se

-Due to the large amount of applications it usually takes several weeks before your application is processed.
+Due to the large volumes of applications it usually takes several weeks before your application has been processed.
 Please note that there is no guarantee that you will be notified about the missing documentation before the deadline for the supporting documentation.

 Do I have to confirm my admission?

 In the second application round (April application round), you need to reply to your admissions offer at your account at universityadmissions.se.
+Please note that you will lose your study place if you fail to accept your admissions offer.
 Please read more under 'Key dates' at universityadmissions.se.

 How can I decline my admissions offer?